JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 **Issue #33: Hybrid/AI Modes Need Stress Testing**

-Current testing: 50-100 prompts in demo environment.
-Production needs: thousands of concurrent users.
-Hybrid mode fallback logic not validated at scale.
-AI-only mode latency (~15s) acceptable for Legal role but unacceptable for customer-facing chatbot.
+Current testing: Production needs: thousands of concurrent users.
+Hybrid mode fallback logic not validated at scale, because each user has an stand alone privacy guard and ollama on their computer, it should not be an issue.
+AI-only mode latency (~15s) unacceptable for customer-facing chatbot.

 **Issue #36: Employee ID Pattern Needs Refinement**